The AGO is pleased to announce the 2014 Artist-in-Residence roster:

 The Anne Lind Artist-in-Residence Studio is a dedicated space within the Learning Centre for the artist-in-residence, allowing visitors access to the creative process.
 Residencies last for as long as eight weeks and grant the artist institutional support, access to facilities and a stipend covering materials and living costs.
 While the residencies are fundamentally artist-driven, each practitioner is invited into the AGO to create and develop new work and ideas that leave a lasting legacy in keeping with the mission and mandate of the gallery.
 Drawing on the possibilities within the collections and exhibitions, artists are also invited to work with all media including painting, film, video, drawing, performance, architecture and sound.
 In doing so, the residency becomes a platform from which the artist can transform the AGO in a powerful way and develop outcomes including (but not limited to) community partnerships, exhibitions, classes, workshops, family and children’s activities, online projects, interventions, publications and products.

-Our previous artists-in-residence include Paul Butler, Margaux Williamson, Hiraki Sawa, Heather Goodchild, Mark Titchner, Jo Longhurst, Life of a Craphead, Jason Evans, Mohamed Bourouissa, Diane Borsato and Sara Angelucci.
+Our previous artists-in-residence include Paul Butler, Margaux Williamson, Hiraki Sawa, Heather Goodchild, Mark Titchner, Jo Longhurst, Life of a Craphead, Jason Evans, Mohamed Bourouissa, Diane Borsato, Sara Angelucci and Jim Monroe.

 January 27, 2014 – April 4, 2014